-- Ask "why" questions
+- Ask 'why' questions

 Draw conclusions

-Make assumptions
+Hake assumptions

-Look for clues and evidence in the text to support what you think-It says this...so I think that...
+Think deas and evidence in the text to support what you think-It says this...so I think that...

 Connect clues in the text to what you already read or already know from your background

 Connect clues in the text to what you what you already know from other texts

-Connect clues in the text to what you already know from there texts
+Connect clues in the text to what you already know from other texts

 Connect clues in the text to what you already know from the world outside of the classroom

 Confirm your predictions

 Change your predictions, your ideas

 Activate prior knowledge

 Answer the question, How do you know...

 Predict what will happen next

-Ask questions for who, what, where, when
+Ask questions for why, what, where, when

 Look for things that fit together

 Look for things that fit together

 Fill in the gaps between the text and your understanding

 Put yourself into the character's shoes